Allen-Craig/Allen-Craig/README.md

 <br/>

-- 🔭 I’m currently working on my B.S. in Software Development at GCU
+- 🔭 I’m currently working as a Software Engineer at CSAA Insurance Group, a AAA Insurer.
 - 🌱 I’m currently learning Java, MySQL, JavaScript, React, and a whole lot more!
 - 🥅 2022 Goals: Contribute to and Create more projects on GitHub.
 - 👯 I’m looking to further my skills as a developer by learning new languages.